 transfusion.
 A transfusion means that donated blood, which is stored at a place

-is given through a tube placed into a vein.
-This may sound a little scary, but millions
+through a tube placed into a vein.
+This may sound a little scary, but millions of

-of kids and adults have blood transfusions every year.
-Getting a blood transfusion
+kids and adults have blood transfusions every year.
+Getting a blood transfusion is

 Kids who have anemia may have to take it easy for a while.
 But once their bodies